Nathan-Busse/Bed_Tramming_Assistant/README.md

 Step 3.

-With the SD card inserted and the printer switched we can go to the print option and select the Bed level assistant Gcode file and Watch the magic happen!
+With the SD card inserted and the printer switched we can go to the print option and select the Bed Level Assistant.Gcode file and watch the magic happen!

 # Made by Nathan Busse